• Modified on Aug 9, 2024

 Sagarmatha National Park

-Sagarmatha national park is the very first national park declared as a UNESCO world heritage site under the natural heritage of the World.
+Sagarmatha National Park is the very first national park declared as a UNESCO World Heritage site under the Natural Heritage of the World.
 It was established in 1976 A.D. and declared a UNESCO World Heritage Site in the year 1979 A.D.
 Situated at the highest elevation of the world, this national park offers you a wide variety of flora and fauna with a panoramic view at each step.
-Lying in the footstep of the Himalayan Sagarmatha national park is home to 152 species of bird, 28 species of mammals, 6 species of amphibians, 7 species of reptiles, and 26 species of butterflies.
+Lying in the footsteps of the Himalayan Sagarmatha National Park is home to 152 species of bird, 28 species of mammals, 6 species of amphibians, 7 species of reptiles, and 26 species of butterflies.
 Sagarmatha National Park covers an area of 1,148 sq. km preserving endangered species like Red Panda, Musk Deer, Snow Leopard, Wild Yak, Gray Wolf, Impeyan Pheasant, and Crimson Horned Pheasant.
 The park offers popular trekking like Everest Base Camp Trek, Gokyo Lakes Trek, and many more adventurous activities.

 • Regular entrance fee: NPR 3000